Confined vs. extended Dirac surface states in topological crystalline insulator nanowires: General considerations: multiple Dirac points in a compact geometry

 In strong TI wires, the Dirac cone is constrained to sit at a TRIM and therefore $\alpha$ always vanishes.
 In contrast, in TCI wires $\alpha$ is a material parameter determined by the crystal structure and the perturbations that shift the position of the cones from the high-symmetry points\citep{liu2013two}.
 The flux values that generate a gap closing therefore depend on the position of the cones in the surface BZ, as well as the wires' cross section.
 Hence, this low energy model predicts a different pattern of Aharonov Bohm oscillations as a function of flux.

 The model containing a single Dirac point on a cylinder oversimplifies the description of a TCI nanowire in several ways.
-First - an actual TCI wire cannot be cylindrical.
-In addition, in order to host gapless surface states, it must have a geometry in which the wire's surfaces respect some non-trivial crystalline symmetry of the material \citep{fu2011topological,fang2019new}.
+First, a TCI wire is usually not cylindrical.
+In in order to host gapless surface states, it must have a geometry in which the wire's surfaces respect some non-trivial crystalline symmetry of the material \citep{fu2011topological,fang2019new}.
 The specific bulk symmetries that are preserved or broken on the facets of the wire determine the exact composition of the surface states on each facet, namely the number, chirality, and location of the surface Dirac cones.
-Finally, the wire has hinges and corners, which always break the full rotational symmetry of the cylindrical wire, but may also break the surface symmetries.
+Second, a non-cylindrical wire has hinges and corners, which break the full rotational symmetry of the cylindrical wire, but may also break the surface symmetries.
 This results in the angular momentum $l$ no longer being a good quantum number, but becomes rather conserved up to an integer number reflecting the discrete rotational symmetry should it exist.
-Additional symmetry breaking will introduce further mixing to the surface bands
+Additional symmetry breaking will introduce further mixing to the surface bands.

 The breaking of rotational symmetry exists also in strong TI wires where it does not crucially affect AB oscillations.
 This is not the case for a TCI wire.
 The crystalline symmetries impose additional Dirac cones in each surface's BZ, with positions related to the cone at $(k_{x0},k_{z0})$ by symmetry operations.
 A simplistic description of the low-energy model of the surface of a TCI wire as a superposition of these cones, results in a modified AB oscillation pattern that is a superposition of the one described above, with more gap closings.
-However, as we show next, the broken symmetries at the corners of the wire can result in energy gaps, as close to the corners of the wire some of these spatial symmetries are broken.
-These broken symmetries introduce additional terms to the surface Hamiltonian, which couple the different surface Dirac cones in the the wire geometry.
-This coupling can shift the location of the Dirac cones or generate magnetic-like mass terms that gap out the surface Dirac cones near the corners.
-These mass terms, if large enough, override the finite size compactification and AB oscillations by confining the Dirac surface states per surface, thereby effectively disconnecting them from one another.
+However, as we show next, due to the breaking of symmetries close to the corners of the wire, additional terms can be added to the surface Hamiltonian in the wire geometry.
+These terms can, in some cases, confine the Dirac surface states per surface, thereby effectively disconnecting them from one another.
 This confinement unlocks the possibility of studying the Dirac surface states on a bounded two dimensional flat space.